gabrielfelipo/gabrielfelipo/README.md

 ### Hi there, i'm Gabriel Raeli👋

-- I’m currently working with front-end
-- I’m currently learning Vue.Js
+- I’m currently learning HTML and CSS
 - How to reach me: gabriel.felipo2010@gmail.com

 <div>